Jenkins Single Pipeline for Multiple Repositories using Webhooks

 (Optional) When checking the Print Contributed Variables option, Jenkins will exhibit the resolved variables available to use at the pipeline.

-The repository must have an AST (Application Security Testing) or CCR (Continuous Code Review) analysis.
+The repository must have an AST (Application Security Testing) or CCR (Continuous Code Review) Project.
 The Project mapping must be inserted at the pipeline's initialization session.
-As an example, as the Analysis Key from a particular Project is
+As an example, as the Project Key from a particular Project is

 deadbeef1234 and the repository is